An Annotation-based Approach for Finding Bugs in Neural Network Programs: How works

 \subsubsection{Custom Generators}

 While \an's type annotations can define a broad range of frequently used constraints, they cannot cover all cases that one may encounter in practice.
 To support \emph{arbitrary} type constraints, \an includes the \An{objs(gen)} annotation.
 This is used as a type constraint, and identifies all values that are produced by the user-provided \emph{generator} function \Py{gen}.
 Function \Py{gen} must be visible at the entry of the functions whose annotations refer to it; \Py{gen} itself is marked with the annotation \An{@generator}.
-In addition to providing this extension mechanism, we also equipped \an with several predefined generators that are useful to specify complex input objects that are frequently used in NN programs.

 For instance, \autoref{lst:example_objs} shows the annotations we wrote for function \An{build_gan}\projURL{https://github.com/bstriner/keras-adversarial/blob/master/keras_adversarial/adversarial_utils.py#L10} (from the same project as \autoref{lst:example_keyword_arguments}).
-The function inputs two Keras model instances, \Py{generator}\footnote{It is just a coincidence that one argument is also named ``generator''.} and \Py{discriminator}, and combines them to build GANs (Generative Adversarial Networks~\cite{Goodfellow:2014}).
-These instances are complex objects that are built by calls to the Keras library; therefore, we introduced two custom generators \Py{gan_gens} and \Py{gan_discs} to construct such instances for testing \Py{build_gan}. \autoref{lst:example_objs} also shows \Py{gan_gens}'s implementation: the generator's input are constrained by using \an's type annotations as usual; \annotest will use \Py{gan_gens}'s output as input for \Py{build_gan}.
-Generator \Py{gan_gens} may look daunting to write; however, it simply follows and generalizes portions of the same tested project that build inputs for \Py{build_gan}.
+The function combines two Keras model instances, \Py{generator}\footnote{It is just a coincidence that one argument is also named ``generator''.} and \Py{discriminator}, to build GANs (Generative Adversarial Networks~\cite{Goodfellow:2014}).
+These instances are complex objects that are built by calls to the Keras library; therefore, we introduced two custom generators, \Py{gan_gens} and \Py{gan_discs}, that construct such instances for testing \Py{build_gan}. \autoref{lst:example_objs} shows \Py{gan_gens}'s implementation: the generator's input are constrained by using \an's type annotations as usual; \annotest will use \Py{gan_gens}'s output as input for \Py{build_gan}.

+Whereas generators such as \Py{gan_gens} may look daunting to write at first, we found that they simply encapsulate existing snippets of the project that call the function under test (\Py{build_gan} in \autoref{lst:example_objs}).
+Based on this observation, \autoref{sec:generator-functions} presents a simple process to build generators by combining common refactoring steps; this drastically alleviates the effort to write generators, reducing it to just selecting the right snippets of client code in the project.